jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >     -   Which design do we take?
 Talks with fellow designer
 >     -   […]
 >
-> after splitting and rearrangement:
+> After splitting and rearrangement:
 >
 > -   Exchange Knowledge
 >     -   A friend told her that concrete is visualized dashed